East Sydney Community and Arts Centre upgrade

 New play equipment includes a slippery dip, rope-climbing tunnel and basket swing, a fairy garden and nature-inspired play elements (see artist's impression above).

 We will improve access from Palmer Street, increase the grass area and provide new paths, seating and energy-efficient lighting.
-We expect the project to be completed in the second half of 2016.
+The Lord Mayor will open the centre in early 2017.

 As part of this renewal, we consulted with the community about the proposed name for the new centre and reserve – the 'East Sydney Community and Arts Centre'.
 Council endorsed the name in June 2014.